-- Lower academy students who are not in the classroom at the designated start time are considered tardy. - Collegiate Academy students must be in class and seated at the conclusion of the bell to begin class. - Collegiate Academy students who accumulate three unexcused tardy marks in class during a grading period will result in a warning and/or disciplinary action.
-Four unexcused tardies will result in a detention. - The accumulation of excused or unexcused tardies will be noted in the student record and is available for review by the parents via RenWeb. - Due to the disruption of instructional time caused by tardiness, any student who is chronically tardy may be subject to dismissal from the Academy.
+- Collegiate Academy students must be in class and seated at the conclusion of the bell to begin class. - Collegiate Academy students who accumulate three unexcused tardy marks in class during a grading period will result in a warning and/or disciplinary action.
+Four unexcused tardies will result in a detention. - The accumulation of excused or unexcused tardies will be noted in the student record and is available for review by the parents via FACTS/RenWeb. - Due to the disruption of instructional time caused by tardiness, any student who is chronically tardy may be subject to dismissal from the Academy.